Inedo/inedo-docs/Content/BuildMaster/Reference/api/health.md

 <h3 id="buildmasterhealth-object">BuildMasterHealth Object Attributes</h3>

-`BuildMasterHealth` is a set of key/value pairs that describe the health status of a ProGet instance.
+`BuildMasterHealth` is a set of key/value pairs that describe the health status of a BuildMaster instance.
 It's used as output data for the [Get BuildMaster Health](#buildmaster-health-endpoint) endpoint as a JSON-formatted object.

 | Property | Format | Notes
 | --- | --- | ---